 The Hindu festival of Jaya Parvati Vrat holds immense significance among women.
 It is a 5-day fasting celebration that is observed by women in Northern parts of India, especially Gujarat.
 The festivities and the Vrat is basically associated with Goddess Jaya, an avatar of Goddess Parvati.
 Jaya Parvati Vrat is a 5-day festival that is celebrated in the month of Ashadha.
 The festivities begin on Trayodashi tithi in Shukla Paksha and ends on Tritiya tithi in Krishna Paksha after a span of 5 days.
 Unmarried women observe this fast for good husband whereas married women observe this fast for marital bliss and for their husband’s long life.
 This fast, if begun once, should be continued for 5, 7, 9, 11 or 20 years consistently.

-When is Jaya Parvati Vrat?
+When is Jaya Parvati Vrat in 2021?

 Importance of Jaya Parvati Vrat

 Women observe Jaya Parvati Vrat for either a good husband and to assure happiness and love in their married life.
 It is believed that those who observe this fast devotedly are blessed with Lord Shiva and Goddess Parvati.
 This Vrat is observed for the family’s well being and to ensure happiness and prosperity in home.
 All the wishes and desires of the devotees are fulfilled if they observe Jaya Parvati Vrat with devotion.